alankrantas/microbit-micropython-cookbook/README.md

-# micro:bit MicroPython Cookbook - Tricks and Experiments
+# micro:bit MicroPython Cookbook (Updating)

+A note for some Python tricks and experiments on BBC micro:bit.

 ## Easer Eggs